onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 That can be selectively abstracted and pattern matched elsewhere We think through our understanding - through our implicit explanatory models

-Baptism - washing away your sins, cleansing
-The act of registering is a form of baptism

 Father, forgive them, for they do not know what they are doing Father, forgive them, for they do not know what the fuck they are doing - do you understand that? https://youtu.be/DQR6FzduRO8?si=Mpsnx07P6L8MVFiV

-Im religious to my core - and so are you whether you realize it or not

 I realized recently than I am a cultural christian but I’m still religiously homeless because I just can’t get myself to believe stories - as incredible as they are - that are man-made - I’m sorry for not believing in something unbelievable - or actually I’m not even sorry - I’m just too much of a sucker for good epistemology